vinylflamingo/Escalator/README.md

 Documentation v0.4

 Summary:
-Escalator is a ticket based suport system.
+Escalator is a ticket based support system.
 It is built with .Net Core 3.1.
-This initially was built to solve issues regarding database edits and call center escalations within a support organization.
+This initially was built to solve issues regarding database edits and escalations within a support organization.

 ## ARCHITECTURE